maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > All products and research here are part of the **WFGY series**, authored and unified by **PSBigBig (Purple Star)**.
 > WFGY’s reasoning core powers multiple tools — all built on the same semantic alignment layer.
 > Benchmarks are independently verifiable using any major LLM, local or hosted.
-> For a deeper dive into how WFGY solves these problems, see the core paper above.

 </details>

 <details>